Woodgate, Leicester: Sites

 The area is in Fosse Ward for local government purposes and part of the Leicester West parliamentary constituency at Westminster, the local MP from May 2010 is Liz Kendall.
 Previous MPs were Patricia Hewitt, Greville Janner and his father Barnett Janner.

-The Woodgate Resources Centre is used for local social gatherings: it was formerly a library.
+The Woodgate Community Centre is used for local social gatherings: it was formerly a library.

 Also near to Woodgate is the Woodgate Adventure Playground on the Rally Park which is used by local children for recreation.
-The former Midland railway line is now a cycle/foot path leading in the direction of Glenfield and Groby to the north, and towards Leicester city centre to the south.
+It recently celebrated its 40th anniversary of serving the community's children.
+The former Midland railway line is now the Forest Way cycle/foot path leading in the direction of Glenfield and Groby to the north, and towards Leicester city centre to the south.

+The 'Fiveways Junction' was dubbed 'Leicester's most confusing junction' in 2023, at the start of a £10.4m overhaul of the layout between Autumn 2023 and spring 2024, requiring one or both directions of Woodgate traffic to be closed while work progressed.